GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/5-7_Design-Space.md

 ## Module Summary

-In the final model in this sequence we will create a design space, run it out to derive a spatial data set, and explore results.
-Steps 2 through 4 of the tutorial are very similar to the final module of the Intro to Grasshopper sequence, so if you have not done that sequence yet, make sure to complete it first.
+In the final module in this sequence we will create a design space, run it out to derive a spatial data set, and explore results.
+Sections 2 and 3 of the tutorial are very similar to the final module of the Intro to Grasshopper sequence, so if you have not done that sequence yet, make sure to complete it first.

 ## Why is this important?

-We are going to finally generate massing options with performance metrics to answer the question we established in module 4:
+We are going to *finally* generate massing options with performance metrics to answer the question we established in module 4:

  "What street grid and distribution of density result in energy efficient buildings while creating comfortable outdoor spaces?"